retryoos/retryoos/README.md

 ### Hi there 👋

-- 🖥️ I’m currently completing my first internship at Netcompany
+- 🖥️ I’m currently completing my second internship at Kaizen Gaming
 - 🏫 I’m an IT major student at The American College of Greece
-- 🌱 I’m excited to study abroad at Boston College
+- 🌱 I’m have studied abroad at Boston College
-- 💬 How to reach me on Discord: dimitriskll
+- 💬 How to reach me via email: retryoffline@gmail.com